XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/story.md

 # Story

-### How to read the story again?
-It's not available in the story playback in Index.

-> Settings>Game>Story Playback then play the stage again.
-Or just Youtube it.
-This also applies to nodes with story/cutscene snippets.

-@ Visual

 ### Why can't I read the Griffin Stories/Bookshelf of Memories?

 > 2 things.
 Either you haven't redeemed your points from the STAR tab, or you lack one of the dolls.